 But there’s another issue, which is more realistic and threatening in my POV.

 Reason #1.
 Google has pushed out this year the AMPs (Accelerated Mobile Pages) which require more coding than a simple styling sheet i.e. Responsive pages.
-So, Google continues to invest in mobile devices, clearly sees them as the future of web and the AMPs promise to offer lightning speed to users (their icon depicts a thunder).
+So, Google continues to invest in mobile devices, clearly sees them as the future of the web and the AMPs promise to offer lightning speed to users (their icon depicts thunder).

 Reason #2.
 Google ranks websites based on individual signals embedded in their algorithms.
 So more positive signals push up a website, not so many signals or even negative signals will demote it.

 Reason #3.
 There are two separate algorithms for desktop and mobile devices, and speed is present in both algorithms and device types but probably executed differently.
-The important here is to understand that a very fast desktop website will not pull up the mobile version and vice-versa as the algorithms are built and run independently.
+The important here is to understand that a speedy desktop website will not pull up the mobile version and vice-versa as the algorithms are built and run independently.

 Reason #5.
-Google counts as a positive signal the time spent on websites of any type, so a non-optimized site will plausibly not attract enough clicks and certainly will not offer a good UX for mobile devices with higher bounce rates.
+Google counts as a positive signal the time spent on websites of any type, so a non-optimized site will plausibly not attract enough clicks and indeed will not offer a good UX for mobile devices with higher bounce rates.
 Bad UX and high bounce rates are negative signals for Google.

 Reason #6.
 All the above can indirectly bring demotion as if not satisfied then they will be seen as negative signals.
 Maybe Google is not ready to release its algorithm since many business owners have not upgraded their sites, but all negative signals will eventually push up the websites that offer better and faster UX.
-The demotion may come as a result of a market/industry shift and pragmatic conditions.
+The demotion may come as a result of a market/industry shift and realistic conditions.

 Again, best preparing for the changes is better than running after them.
-Responsive sites are not AMP websites, it’s one step behind.
+Responsive sites are not AMP websites; it’s one step behind.

 - How to merge multiple Google My Business (GMB) listings

 - Accelerated Mobile Pages (AMP): What are the Benefits?